stuartsierra/component/README.md

 Object-Oriented Programming.

 Clojure is not an object-oriented programming language, so we do not have to cram everything into this model.
-Some functions are just functions.
+Some (most) functions are just functions.
 But real-world applications need to manage state.
 Components are a tool to help with that.